Hamilton Gardens: Amenities and facilities

 At the centre of the gardens is the Hamilton Gardens Pavilion, a convention and corporate function centre which can seat 650 people across three rooms.
 The pavilion also houses the Hamilton Gardens Information Centre, which is run by paid staff and volunteers and offers seasonal plants, tourism bookings and souvenirs.

-The Waikato Institute of Technology Horticulture Education Centre at Hamilton Gardens offers professional arboriculture, horticulture, floristry, landscape design and horticultural technology courses and holds an annual open day to prospective students.

 A focal point of Hamilton Gardens is Turtle Lake, an artificial lake and duck habitat with a stage on one side and a walkway running above the water on the other.
 The four-metre horsetail waterfall flowing into the lake is the only waterfall in Hamilton.
 An independently owned cafe, restaurant and catering company operates at the lake, serving a variety of coffees, snacks, meals and ice creams.
 The cafe's al fresco dining area looks out on the lake.

 Toilets are located in the Hamilton Gardens Pavilion and at the Gate 1 entrance.
 Seating is located around the site, with most gardens having sheltered spots in case of rain.
 Most gardens are accessible for wheelchairs, mobility scooters and pushchairs.
 There are maps, apps, brochures and guided tours in different languages, and an activity sheet for children.
 There are picnic spots near the Waikato River, Turtle Lake and in some gardens.
 Dogs are banned from enclosed areas, but there is an off-leash dog walking area east of the Turtle Lake car park.